keatonb/keatonb.github.io/_posts/2018-02-18-inclination-angles.md

 permalink: /archivers/uniforminclination
 ---

-Here’s a little math problem that I’ve done enough times to warrant writing down somewhere  how can we most efficiently represent random (isotropic) inclination angles?
+Here’s a little math problem that I’ve done enough times to warrant writing down somewhere: how can we most efficiently represent and draw random (isotropic) inclination angles?

 A useful quantity to know in many astronomical situations is the inclination angle of some system.
 In my work, this is usually the orientation angle of a stellar rotation axis or the orbital plane of a binary star system.
 This is the orientation angle with respect to the line of sight of the observer and shown in this diagram: